SomethingNewUK/somethingnewuk.github.io/_posts/2017-04-02-the-uk-is-becoming-a-parody-of-itself.md

 The few days since the triggering of Article 50 has seen an outpouring of ridiculous ideas, as those who wish to take us back to some imaginary "better time" in the past have been emboldened to say whatever they want.
 Let's list a few:

-* We're considering spending half a billion pounds on [bringing back blue passports](http://www.telegraph.co.uk/news/2017/04/02/blue-passports-make-return-home-office-500-million-post-brexit/).
-I cannot find the words to express how inconsequential the colour of a passport is, while we cut life-saving services which could dearly use the money.
+* We're considering spending half a billion pounds on [redesigning passports](http://www.telegraph.co.uk/news/2017/04/02/blue-passports-make-return-home-office-500-million-post-brexit/).
+I cannot find the words to express how  pointless this is while we cut life-saving services which could dearly use the money.

 * Some people, like Simon Heffer in the Telegraph are suggesting that we [bring back Imperial units](http://www.telegraph.co.uk/news/2017/04/01/now-sovereign-nation-must-bring-back-imperial-units/).
 He says they were imposed on us by the EEC, which is an outright lie - [the process was already years underway by then](https://en.wikipedia.org/wiki/Metrication_in_the_United_Kingdom).